ADDITIONAL ASSESSED BALANCE DUE

 Option B: Representation & Resolution

-Notices are time-sensitive.
-Missing response deadlines can increase penalties/interest or limit available resolution options.
+⏱️ Deadlines matter.
+Missing response dates can increase penalties, interest, or limit available resolution options.